NTNU-TTO/SFI-AutoShip-COLAV-simulator/README.md

 </p>

 ## Citation
-If you are using the `colav_simulator` for academic work, please use the following citation:
+If you are using the `colav_simulator` in your work, please use the following citation:
 ```
 @Article{Tengesdal2023sfse,
   author  = {Trym Tengesdal and Tor A. Johansen},